 When Repair Is Best

-In most cases, furnace troubles can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+In most cases, furnace troubles can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — it stands a very good chance that any issues it exhibits can be solved through repair.
 Furthermore, if your furnace is still heating your Champaign area home efficiently (your HVAC professional can help you verify this), then it is still likely and more affordable to repair it.
 Usually, as long as you are not seeing a steady increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is functioning efficiently.
 A good general rule of thumb regarding furnace repairs is that as long as the repairs you need are less than one-third of the expense of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best decision.
 Remember that even if you are experiencing a decrease in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC service advisor about upgrading your thermostat or checking the integrity of your Champaign home’s ductwork to see if he thinks these HVAC products could improve the efficiency of your furnace.
 Talk to Chief/Bauer Service Experts about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you avoid further repairs or drops in efficiency.

 When Replacement Is Best